 Abraham paid tithes, and he lived 400 years before Mt Sinai.
 (Gen. 14:20).
 Jacob pledged, “Of all that You give me, I will certainly return a tenth to You” (Gen. 28:22).
 That was also 250+ years before Mt.
 Sinai.

-You might also keep in mind, that 1/3 of your taxes in the US, goes for social welfare programs.
-During the time of ancient Israel, the tithe was the social welfare program, along with servitude for six years, if one could not repay his debts.
+You might also keep in mind, that 1/3 of all income taxes in the US, goes for social welfare programs.
+During the time of ancient Israel, the tithe was the social welfare program, along with system of servitude for six years, if one could not repay his debts.

 Incidentally, one-tenth was the just amount which a King could take from his subjects as tax (1Sam.
 Cpt 8).
 Think of that next time you look at your pay-stub deductions.